cheetah003/HMMC/README.md

 ### Attention map: ###
 ![Attention](pics/visual_attention1.png)

+## Citation
-## If you find this work useful in your research, please cite the following paper:
+If you find this work useful in your research, please cite the following paper:
 ```
 @ARTICLE{HMMC,
   author={Shen, Wenxue and Song, Jingkuan and Zhu, Xiaosu and Li, Gongfu and Shen, Heng Tao},